hazelcast/hazelcast/hazelcast-documentation/src/Map-MapListener.md

-### Map Listener
+### Listening to Map Events

-You can listen to map-wide or entry-based events by implementing a `MapListener` sub-interface.
+To listen to map-wide or entry-based events, implement a `MapListener` sub-interface.

 A map-wide event is fired as a result of a map-wide operation: for example, `IMap#clear` or `IMap#evictAll`.
 An entry-based event is fired after the operations that affect a specific entry: for example, `IMap#remove` or `IMap#evict`.

-Let's take a look at the following code sample.
+#### Catching a Map Event

 To catch an event, you should explicitly implement a corresponding sub-interface of a `MapListener`, such as `EntryAddedListener` or `MapClearedListener`.

+Let's take a look at the following code example.

-![image](images/NoteSmall.jpg) ***NOTE:*** *`EntryListener` interface still can be implemented, we kept that as is due to backward compatibility reasons.
+![image](images/NoteSmall.jpg) ***NOTE:*** *`EntryListener` interface still can be implemented, we kept that for backward compatibility reasons.
 However, if you need to listen to a different event which is not available in the `EntryListener` interface, you should also implement a relevant `MapListener` sub-interface.*